kristoff-it/advanced-hello-world/README.md

 5. Change the Twitch channel name in `main.zig`, set the oauth token as an env variable or change the corresponding line in the source code.
 6. Congratulations, now everytime you log something, it also gets sent to both Discord and Twitch!

-Uncomment the panic handler to send to Twitch panic messages.
+Uncomment the panic handler to send panic messages to both Twitch and Discord.

 ## Credits
 You can thank https://github.com/fengb and https://github.com/xackus for helping me concote this abomination.